yohashinoio/twinkle/docs/LanguageReference.md

   };
 }
 ```
-Thus, it can be used like an anonymous function.

 However, the use of jump statements in the block expressions is prohibited.
 ```rust
 func main() -> i32